cBioPortal/cbioportal/docs/File-Formats.md

 #### Note on `value_sort_order`
 When values are sorted based on the `value_sort_order`, data points at the start of the sequence are considered more significant than data points at the end.
 This concept is used by the oncoprint when aggregating treatment response data from multiple samples from a single patient.
 When `value_sort_order` is `ASC` the sample with the smallest response value will be shown for that patient.
 When `value_sort_order` is `DESC` the sample with the largest response value will be shown for that patient.

-#### Note on `GENERIC_ASSAY` genetic_alteration_type and `LIMIT-VALUE` datatype
+#### Note on `TREATMENT` genetic_alteration_type and `LIMIT-VALUE` datatype
-Treatment response data is registered to be of the `GENERIC_ASSAY` genetic_alteration_type and data type `LIMIT-VALUE`.
+Treatment response data is registered to be of the `TREATMENT` genetic_alteration_type and data type `LIMIT-VALUE`.
 This alteration and data type is intended to be used for any numerical data set with similar structure (entities measured in samples).

 ### Treatment response data file
 The data file will be a simple tab separated format, similar to the expression data file: each sample is a column, each tested treatment (a compound or combination thereof) is a row, each cell contains treatment response values for that treatment x sample combination.